Brian pumped the brakes on the heavily loaded Bedford farm truck.

 The intimidating closed steel gate at the bottom of the hill rapidly approached.

 Brian downshifted gears.
 He felt the rear of the truck starting to drift, as the load on the back shifted alarmingly.

 He swore, dislodging the lit cigarette dangling from the corner of his mouth.
 It landed in the open packet of roll-your-own cigarette papers on his lap.

 He swore again, and stood on the brakes.
 The wheels locked up, tyres skating across the red dirt as the truck’s momentum hurtled it towards the gate.

-The draft from the open driver’s window fanned the burning cigarette embers, igniting the rest of the rollies.
+The draught from the open driver’s window fanned the burning cigarette embers, igniting the rest of the rollies.